Friedrich Haider: Life and work

 Haider is a graduate of the Anton Bruckner Private University Linz (piano with Martha Picker and conducting with Leopold Mayer), the University of Music and Performing Arts Vienna (conducting with Karl Österreicher and the International Summer Academy of Fine Arts Salzburg (master classes by Milan Horvat).
 His theatrical debut took place on 26 July 1984 in Klagenfurt with Johann Strauss II' Wiener Blut.
 In the concert hall he introduced himself in the same year for the first time on the podium of the Vienna Chamber Orchestra.
 After various stations as an assistant, he developed a repertoire at mainly smaller opera houses, which today comprises more than 60 titles and combines the most diverse subjects and styles.

-Haider has repeatedly devoted himself to Italian bel canto, achieving personal success above all with his discovery of Roberto Devereux by Donizetti - most recently in 2004 at the Bavarian State Opera.
+Haider has repeatedly devoted himself to Italian bel canto, achieving personal success above all with his discovery of Roberto Devereux by Donizetti – especially in 2004 at the Bavarian State Opera.
 After his successful debut in 2002 at the Vienna State Opera, he conducted repertory performances at that house over seven seasons, including the traditional New Year's Eve performance of Johann Strauss' Die Fledermaus three times.
-In 2006, he made his debut at New York's Metropolitan Opera with Verdi's Rigoletto, and in 2011 accepted his first invitation to the Staatsoper Unter den Linden (Mozart: The Abduction from the Seraglio).
+In 2006, he made his debut at New York's Metropolitan Opera with Verdi's Rigoletto, and in 2011 accepted his first invitation to the Staatsoper Unter den Linden (Mozart: Die Entführung aus dem Serail).

 Highlights of his theatre work to date include Verdi's Otello (at the Tivoli Festival Copenhagen), Gounod's Faust (at the Bavarian State Opera Munich), Mozart's Die Entführung aus dem Serail (at the Semperoper Dresden), Wagner's Lohengrin (in Barcelona) and Tristan und Isolde (in Nice) as well as Strauss' Salome (at the Tokyo National Opera) and Weber's Der Freischütz (at the Teatro La Fenice in Venice).

 Haider was guest conductor among others of the following orchestras: London Symphony, Czech Philharmonic, Staatskapelle Dresden, Bruckner Orchester Linz, Gothenburg Symphony, Milan Chamber Orchestra, Tokyo Philharmonic and Symphonic.

 From 1991 to 1994 Haider served as chief conductor of the Opéra national du Rhin in Strasbourg.

 Since 1971 Haider has maintained close, friendly contact with the Austrian artist Ernst Fuchs.
 He collects Fuchs' early work (1945 to 1960s) and has also published about him.

 Haider is married.
 Previously, he had a long relationship with Edita Gruberová, with whom he also worked closely professionally.
 Thus, in 1992, they had both founded a record label that published bel canto parts by the singer.
 The two separated in 2007.

 Oviedo Filarmonia

-In 2004, Haider became principal conductor of the Oviedo Filarmonia in northern Spain.
-A position he held until 2011 with two contract extensions.
-He performed 30 concert programmes with the orchestra and gave guest performances in Madrid, Tokyo (Bunka Kaikan Hall) and Paris (Théâtre des Champs-Élysées).
+In 2004, Haider became principal conductor of the Oviedo Filarmonia in northern Spain, a position he held until 2011 with two contract extensions.
+He performed 30 concert programmes with the orchestra and gave guest performances in Madrid, Tokyo Bunka Kaikan hall, and the Théâtre des Champs-Élysées, Paris.
 For the label Naxos he recorded Verdi's Otello and several works by Ermanno Wolf-Ferrari with the orchestra.
-In 2011, Haider was awarded the "Gold Medal of the Auditorium Principe Felipe" for his work.
+In 2011, Haider was awarded the Gold Medal of the Auditorium Principe Felipe for his work.